 This paper studies the policymaker's joint problem of model estimation and robust monetary policy in an environment in which there is uncertainty regarding the true process underlying movements in the natural rates of interest and unemployment.
 I show that the costs of ignoring natural rate uncertainty can be very large.
-Thus, there is a danger that policymakers could again fall into a pattern of mistakes such as that of the late 1960s and 1970s, when, as argued by Orphanides and Williams (2005a), natural rate misperceptions contributed to the stagflation of that period.
+Thus, there is a danger that policymakers could again fall into a pattern of mistakes such as occurred during the late 1960s and 1970s, when natural rate misperceptions contributed to the stagflation of that period, as argued in Orphanides and Williams (2003).

 On the positive side, it is possible to design estimation and monetary policy rules that are remarkably robust to a variety of models of natural rate evolution.
-Weighted sample means perform well for the conduct of monetary policy in an environment in which there is uncertainty regarding the data-generating processes for natural rates.
+Weighted sample means perform well for the conduct of monetary policy in an environment where there is uncertainty regarding the data generating processes for natural rates.
 The robust policy incorporates a significant degree of policy inertia and muted response to the perceived unemployment gap.
-In contrast, in the model studied here, the certaintyequivalent policy is characterized by virtually no policy inertia and a relatively strong response to the unemployment gap.
-In addition, the robust policy's response to inflation is somewhat greater than that of the certaintyequivalent policy.
-As a result, the robust policy is tilted more strongly toward the control of inflation relative to the unemployment gap than would be optimal if natural rates were known.
-This finding complements that of Orphanides and Williams (2005b), who show that learning on the part of private agents calls for policies that react more strongly to deviations of the inflation rate from its target.
+In contrast, in the model studied here, the certainty-equivalent policy is characterized by virtually no policy inertia and a relatively strong response to the unemployment gap.
+In addition, the robust policy's response to inflation is somewhat greater than that of the certainty-equivalent policy.
+As a result, the robust policy is tilted more strongly at the control of inflation relative to the unemployment gap than would be optimal if natural rates were known.
+This finding complements that of Orphanides and Williams (2004), who show that learning on the part of private agents calls for policies that react more strongly to deviations of the inflation rate from its target.

 The analysis can be extended in a number of fruitful ways, including the incorporation of private expectations and time variation in other model parameters.
-In addition, I have assumed that the policymaker does not update priors over the various natural rate data-generating processes as new data arrive.
-A natural extension would allow for the updating of beliefs about the various DGPs in the context of time variation in the innovation variances.
+In addition, I have assumed that the policymaker does not update priors over the various natural rate data generating processes based on the incoming data.
+A natural extension would allow updating of beliefs about the various DGPs in the context of time variation in the innovation variances.